 the RA field is set to the broadcast address if more than one STA is intended to receive this frame; otherwise

-the RA field is set to the address of the STA that is intended addressed to receive this frame.
+the RA field is set to the address of the STA that is intended addressed intended to receive this frame.

-If the AID11 subfield is equal or less than 2007, it identifies a STA that is intended addressed to receive this frame and assigns the parameters within this STA Info field to this STA.
+If the AID11 subfield is equal or less than 2007, it identifies a STA that is intended addressed intended to receive this frame and assigns the parameters within this STA Info field to this STA.
 In case of the TB ranging measurement

 exchange, see (11.22.6.4.3 (TB ranging measurement exchange)) and of the TB sensing measurement